bunceandbean/bunceandbean/README.md

+# Hey!

-I'm a Purduecomputer science student!
+I'm a Purdue computer science student!

 Here are a few interesting projects (written in C, C++, Python, and more) that I've worked on: